ThibaultDieudonne/RiotMatchmaking/README.md

 # Results

+As mentioned in "# Parameters desciption" section, the results only show streak related values.

 In practice a balanced game returns a value of 0, and a strongly imbalanced game produces a value greater than 4.

-For the firsts 200 games (relatively small sample, even if it already took more than 6 hours to compute), standards deviations are relatively close (1.6/1.4 for win streaks, 1.5/1.3 for lose streaks).
+For the firsts 200 games (relatively small sample, even if it already took more than 6 hours to compute), standards deviations over games are relatively close (1.6/1.4 for win streaks, 1.5/1.3 for lose streaks).
 Average riot_balance is 2.6 while average model_balance is 2.9.
 It is likely that Riot matchmaking is streak independant.

 1000 games to be published.